Rabia-Basari777/easemytrip-clone/README.md

 As a part of our construct week we were given a problem statement to clone the website EaseMyTrip.
 We have tried to make a pixel-perfect clone of the original website in 6 days.

+## Note : To run the deployed project please clone the repo and  run the backend part on your localhost

 ## Team Size

 4